How Does LiFePO4 Battery Efficiency Compare to Other Technologies?

 Conclusion

-Are LiFePO4 batteries worth the higher upfront cost?
+Are LiFePO4 batteries worth their higher initial cost?

-Can I replace lead-acid with LiFePO4 in my existing system?
+Can I replace lead-acid batteries with LiFePO4 in existing systems?

-Do LiFePO4 batteries perform well in cold climates?
+Do LiFePO4 batteries perform well in cold weather?